How to become a Certified Scrum Trainer (CST®) Apeksha Patel

 “How would it help?”

 I strongly believe that to be an effective trainer, I should believe in what I am teaching.
-It is not about beautiful graphs and charts and slides – not that they are bad – but it is about sharing experience – experiences that help people relate to their reality.
-Otherwise, it is just one of the other things that gets said, written and forgotten.
+It is not about beautiful graphs and charts and slides – not that they are bad – but it is about sharing experiences – experiences that help people relate to their reality.
+Otherwise, it is just one of the other things that get said, written, and forgotten.
 My vision is to generate value for the participant, and I can do that when they can relate to what I say.

 So how did I get experience?
-Simple and straight forward way is to get real hands on experience.
-Experience does not mean you have to have a title of ScrumMaster, Product Owner or a Developer.
+The simple and straightforward way is to get real hands-on experience.
+Experience does not mean you have to have the title of ScrumMaster, Product Owner, or Developer.
 These are not titles – these are roles.
 You have to tap into your skills and focus on what is an effective role for your skillset.

-I started my career as a developer in a Service based industry, moved to Product based companies in IT and later IT/Mechanical Engineering domain continued as a Developer before venturing in the ScrumMaster role, then continued that journey to a Financial based organization and learned a lot from those experiences.
-I’m continuing this journey being part of building our own products (leanGears) and coaching organisations to achieve agility as part of (leanpitch).
+I started my career as a developer in the Service based industry, moved to Product based companies in IT and later IT/Mechanical Engineering domain continued as a Developer before venturing into the ScrumMaster role, then continued that journey to a Financial based organization and learned a lot from those experiences.
+I’m continuing this journey being part of building our own products (leanGears) and coaching organizations to achieve agility as part of (leanpitch).

-Everyone needs a Coach, to get feedback, to improve, to get different perspectives.
+Everyone needs a Coach, to get feedback, improve, to get different perspectives.
 So did I. My coach never told me what to do but created visibility and clarity.
 So, how did I go about getting the coach?
-ScrumAlliance is there to help.
+ScrumAllianceis there to help.
 On their website, there is a list of Trainers (CST) / Coaches who are open to mentoring.
-Now again, just because they are open to co-training, does not mean one should go randomly ask someone to become their coach, co-training or vouch a recommendation or become mentor.
-There is a lot of ground work to be done before even thinking about co-training.
+Now again, just because they are open to co-training, does not mean one should go randomly ask someone to become their coach, co-training or vouch a recommendation or become a mentor.
+There is a lot of groundwork to be done before even thinking about co-training.

-I was very clear of my purpose.
+I was very clear about my purpose.
 I connected with the ScrumAlliance trainers to see how they can help.
-At this point of time I was looking for mentorship or coaching.
-After communicating with a few trainers, one of them agreed to be my coach based of conversations, discussions and my purpose.
+At this point in time, I was looking for mentorship or coaching.
+After communicating with a few trainers, one of them agreed to be my coach based on conversations, discussions, and my purpose.
 That helped me immensely.
-Mind you – at this stage it was not about co-training or recommendation at all.
+Mind you – at this stage, it was not about co-training or recommendation at all.
 It was about understanding the reality of the work, and what change in the world of work I was trying to bring.
-Grooming a Coach and Grooming a Trainer is extremely benevolent initiative now started by PlayScrum Community which helps prospective Coaches and Trainers in this area of need.
+Grooming a Coach and Grooming a Trainer is an extremely benevolent initiative now started by the PlayScrum Community which helps prospective Coaches and Trainers in this area of need.

 That brings me to the next step in my journey.

-So how do I know what change I want to bring in the world of work?
-That’s when the stepping stone we talked about comes to picture – My “real” experience that led me to my “purpose”.
+So how do I know what change I want to bring to the world of work?
+That’s when the stepping stone we talked about comes into the picture – My “real” experience that led me to my “purpose”.

 I have spoken at multiple conferences including Global Scrum Gatherings, Agile Prague, Cognizant, Agile Chandigarh, etc. but I have worked most extensively with PlayScrum Community.
-This community made me realize the importance of smaller, more focused groups with a purpose of no other benefit other than learning, gaining and sharing knowledge.
-Learning from the fellow PlayScrum community members, their experiences enriched my knowledge and helped me validate my purpose – am I going in the right direction?
+This community made me realize the importance of smaller, more focused groups with a purpose of no other benefit other than learning, gaining, and sharing knowledge.
+Learning from fellow PlayScrum community members, their experiences enriched my knowledge and helped me validate my purpose – am I going in the right direction?
 Am I trying to solve the right problem?
-Are people finding “value” from the knowledge sharing.
-I understood the pain points, gave (shared) and gained knowledge from the community.
+Are people finding “value” from knowledge sharing?
+I understood the pain points, gave (shared), and gained knowledge from the community.
 That’s how I improved.
 That’s how I recharged myself.

 And I re-iterate – “prepare your own material”.
 Copying from “anywhere” is not going to help.
 Because it is “your material”.

-Yes, its not easy.
-Yes, its not a piece of cake, but it is immensely satisfying.
-Not because I am a CST, but because I enjoy seeing that “Aha!” moment getting reflected on people’s face, their eyes widening and heads nodding when they connect with what I am saying, when people are satisfied at the end of the workshop and they say it generated “value”.
-I enjoy the time, get energized by their enthusiasm and learn a lot from all of them I interact with!
+Yes, it's not easy.
+Yes, it's not a piece of cake, but it is immensely satisfying.
+Not because I am a CST, but because I enjoy seeing that “Aha!” moment getting reflected on people’s faces, their eyes widening and heads nodding when they connect with what I am saying when people are satisfied at the end of the workshop and they say it generated “value”.
+I enjoy the time, get energized by their enthusiasm, and learn a lot from all of them I interact with!

 Lastly, I would quote a very famous quote from Hindu scriptures – “Geeta” – Phal ki chinta mat kar, Karm kiye ja… That’s my motto – for continuous learning – for there is no “Nirvana” stage.

 Apeksha Patel is an Entrepreneur and an Evangelist.
 She is the Co-Founder at leanGears LLC., and director at Leanpitch Technologies Private Limited.
-She is the first woman Certified Scrum Trainer(CST) in India, the first Accredited Kanban Trainer(AKT) in India, NLP Coach and Leadership Gift Practitioner.
-Connect with her on LinkedIn : Apeksha Patel and follow them on Twitter : @apekshapatel
+She is the first woman Certified Scrum Trainer(CST) in India, the first Accredited Kanban Trainer(AKT) in India, NLP Coach, and Leadership Gift Practitioner.
+Connect with her on LinkedIn: Apeksha Patel and follow them on Twitter : @apekshapatel